lukesgood/minio_lab_k8s/minio-operator-workshop/modules/05-advanced-s3/README.md

 ---

-**🎉 Excellent work!** You've explored advanced S3 API features and understand how to optimize MinIO for different use cases.
-You've learned about multipart uploads, metadata management, and performance optimization techniques.
-In the next module, we'll dive deeper into performance testing and benchmarking to help you optimize your MinIO deployment for production workloads.
+**🎉 Excellent work!** You've explored official advanced S3 API features and understand how to optimize MinIO using official methods and capabilities.
+You've learned about official multipart uploads, metadata management, and performance optimization techniques.
+In the next module, we'll dive deeper into performance testing using official MinIO benchmarking tools.